US agency cancels Trump policy on conservation purchases - WTMJ

 “I look forward to continuing to see the Land and Water Conservation Fund program be a success for public access and conservation in Montana and across the country, which will be the case so long as we continue to rely on local input and follow the letter of the law,” Daines said.

-Tester called the move a “victory for Montana’s public lands and for private property owners.”
+Montana Democratic Sen. Jon Tester called the move a victory for Montana’s public lands and for private property owners.
 Bernhardt’s order required landowners to get written support from county and state officials before they could sell land to the government through the program.

 The conservation fund was established in 1964 to safeguard natural areas from development and protect wildlife.
 Money for land purchases comes from revenue from offshore oil and gas leases on the Outer Continental Shelf.